yagmurAksan/kalaha-backend/README.md

 - service: It includes the logic classes of the project.
 I seperate them into 2:
     - `GameService` is responsible for starting the game.
 It creates the required objects for the game to start.
     - `SowingService` is the main place for managing sowing behavior.
-- utils: It includes Turn class which keeps the state of the game as for the turn of the players.
+- constant: It includes the GameConstants class with constant values for the game like player ids, pit starting ids belong to each player and so on.
-It also includes the custom exception classes in the project.
+- exception: It includes the custom exception classes in the project.

 In addition, Unit tests and Integration tests are implemented in the test package.